YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 A side-effect of this is that a symbol had to be chosen to represent the indents/dedents.
 I went with the `\a` or bell for indents (playing the role `{` normally does) and `\v` or vertical tab for dedent (`}` equivalent).
 Both of these were chosen as they are invisible and unlikely (especially in the case of bell) to be used in existing Yarn files, additionally as control characters they don't limit the amount of available characters in text lines.
-This does mean however if someone was using either of those two in their Yarn files there files won't parse correctly.
+This does mean however if someone was using either of those two in their Yarn files their files won't parse correctly.

 While this works this also allows for an opportunity to discuss the `->` syntax.
 It currently has remarkably flexible rules around the whitespace, such that it allows structures that would break in almost any other whitespace programming language.